helenececilia/albopictus_engorgement_DENV_ZIKV_monkeys/README.md

 Contains figures from the manuscript and the supplementary information, numbered accordingly.

+The `outlines` subfolder contains monkey and human images used in figures.
+The human image was created by Soremba and downloaded from [flaticon.com](https://www.flaticon.com/).
+The monkey images are licensed from Shutterstock.

 #### Engorgement_models subfolder

 Contains selected models to describe observed engorgement rates.